vectordotdev/vector/website/guides/syslog_to_aws_s3.md

 ## Run It

-That's it, we're ready to execute our pipeline.
+That's it!
+You're ready to execute the pipeline.
 You can run it locally with:

 ```sh
 vector -c ./config.toml